-Clogged Fuel Lines Causes Your SCAG Lawn Mower to Die
+Clogged Fuel Lines Cause Your SCAG Lawn Mower to Die

 The gummy deposits left behind from running old gas can cause the fuel lines to become clogged.
 Your SCAG will stop running when these clogs prevent sufficient gas to the engine.

 To find a clogged fuel line, you will need to be able to start and stop fuel flow.
 Do this using the fuel shut-off valve.
-You can also use pinch pinch pliers to crimp the fuel line to stop flow.
+You can also use pinch-off pliers to crimp the fuel line to stop the flow.

 Make sure the container is placed lower than the fuel tank because fuel cannot run uphill without the help of the fuel pump.
 Start your fuel flow and watch the flow from the fuel line into the container.

-Solution: When you find a section of hose that isn’t allowing good fuel flow due to a clog, shut off the fuel flow and remove the fuel line from the mower.
+Solution: When you find a section of the fuel line that isn’t allowing good fuel flow due to a clog, shut off the fuel flow and remove the fuel line from the mower.

 Spray carburetor cleaner into the line to help loosen the blockage.
 Follow this by blowing compressed air through the line to remove it.
 Repeat as necessary.
 If you are unable to clear the blockage, replace the line with a new fuel line.